cwpearson/hugo-cwpearson/content/post/20210103-photoprism/index.md

 Depending on whether you want automatic Tensorflow image labeling:

-* *no*: e2-micro (2 vCPU, 1GB RAM)
+* *no*: e2-micro (2 vCPU, 1GB RAM).
+Needs swap during indexing.
 * *yes*: e2-medium (2 vCPU, 4GB RAM).
 You can get away with e2-small (2 GB RAM) if you're willing to enable swap.

 As for the other VM settings:

 * Debian 10 image and 50 GB disk.
 The OS and photoprism docker images use quite a few GBs, and you need some space left for your pictures.
 * Allow HTTP and HTTPS traffic.
-  * the LetsEncrypt certbot will try to connect to this machine over HTTP to validate you own the domain.
+  * LetsEncrypt `certbot` will try to connect to this machine over HTTP to validate you own the domain.
   * you can disable HTTP later.
 * Create/attach a static IPv4 address to your instance.
 * Add the corresponding custom resource record to your DNS (this allows `photoprism.example.com`.
 Change `photoprism` to a different subdomain if you like)